-Watching debates is an important way to learn more about the candidates and the issues before the election, so you can cast an informed vote.
+Watching debates is a good way to learn about candidates and issues.
 At the same time, you need to view debates with a careful eye to get the most information.

 Know Who is Running and Research Their Views

 Most candidates have a website with their positions on various topics.
 Voter guides can also give information on candidates' views.
 Newspapers and issue-specific organizations often produce voter guides.

 BallotReady.org has launched voter guides nationwide for the 2018 general election.
 They let you compare candidates for every race.
 You can also learn about every referendum on your ballot.
 You can even save your choices and email/print your ballot to bring to the polls.

 Research a Candidate Who is Holding or Has Held an Office

 A candidate’s voting history is public.
 You can find the voting records of candidates for U.S. representative and senator on Congress.gov.
 For those who have held state office, check your state legislature website.

 For candidates holding county or local offices, contact your local government.

 Sample ballots can be helpful to review before Election Day and to bring with you to the polls.
 Your state may mail you a sample ballot or let you download one from its election site.
 The sample ballot may look exactly like the real one.
 It will show you all the races and candidates and any state or local measures up for a vote.

 Some non-profit organizations produce unofficial sample ballots.
 These ballots may not look the same as what you’ll see when you vote but will provide the same info.
 They are different than the sample ballots provided by political parties.
 Those ballots show the candidates representing that party.
 You may receive one in the mail or from volunteers outside your polling entrance.